diyjac/MLND-Capstone-Project/README.md

 1. Collect left, center and right camera images and steering angle data by driving the simulated car
 2. Design and create a CNN regression model architecture for learning the steering angle based on the center camera image
 3. Train it to drive the simulated car
-4. Test the trained model in the simulator in Autonomous mode.5.
-Repeat 1-4 until the trained model can drive the simulated car repeatedly on the test track.
+4. Test the trained model in the simulator in Autonomous mode.
+5. Repeat 1-4 until the trained model can drive the simulated car repeatedly on the test track.

 But, training in batch mode is tough!
 Times from step 1 to 3 could take hours, before trying on the simulator in Autonomous mode and find out: